Segen Packs, Eugene,

 In the Medford, Oregon of 1964, I had heard about the new sport of backpacking, but when I looked around the limited horizons of Southern Oregon, there was only "Lamports" (Lamport Sporting Goods)....
 And Lamports only stocked two kinds of packs-- the old wood-framed Trapper Nelsons, and the new-fangled aluminum frame ones with some kind of hipbelt and a canvas-like packbag...of course, I purchased the more modern one.
 This loyal pack lasted only two years, meeting its demise in 1966 when I placed it too near my campfire.
 Exhaustion was my excuse-- I had just climbed Mt.
 McLoughlin solo, and wasn't paying proper attention.

-After I went away to college
+After I went away to

-about Oregon's "Mountain Stores" from senior members
+I learned about Oregon's "Mountain Stores" from senior

-and 90 miles north
+Goods," and 90

+to visit!
 These were "The Mountain Shop," and the storied

-"Cloud Cap Chalet" (named after a real historic
+"Cloud Cap Chalet" (named after a real historic place

-place high on Oregon's highest mountain (click for link)....Of course, in those days all the mountain shops
+high on Oregon's highest mountain (click for link)....Of course, in those days all the mountain shops

 mostly supported themselves selling backpacking gear, outdoor